reginasar/TNG_MaNGA_mocks/README.md

     'snap'+snap+'_shalo'+subhalo_id+'_'+view+'_stars.dat'
     Contains as many rows as stellar particles in the FOV, columns are defined as:
-         - x, y, z coordinates relative to the galaxy centre in physical kpcs (z in the direction of the observer).
+         - x, y, z coordinates relative to the observer in physical kpcs (z in the direction of the observer).
          - vx, vy, vz velocity components relative to the volume in km/s.
          - age in Gyrs.